QuinnAho/Glint3D/docs/rhi_architecture.md

 ## Backend Plan
 - Primary backend (now): OpenGL.
 The GL backend adapts the WebGPU-shaped frontend to current GL calls.
-- Next backend: WebGPU (wgpu-native/Dawn).
+- Next backend: WebGPU (wgpu-native preferred, Dawn optional).
 Vulkan backend is deferred.
 - Null backend: Retained for testing and CI.

+## Backends & API Layer
+- WebGPU (desktop): Prefer `wgpu-native` (C API aligned with WebGPU) for straightforward desktop integration and an easy path to browser builds.
+- WebGPU (alternative): Support Google Dawn (C++ WebGPU) if C++ integration or Chromium toolchain benefits are desired.
+- Surface creation: Use GLFW for windowing (already present) and `webgpu.h` helpers to create the surface/swap chain where needed.

 ## API Shape Principles
 - Bind groups define all shader-visible resources; no direct `glUniform*` calls.